BrianPurgert/Turings-Test/README.md

 # Turing's Test

-Test your AI to see if your Machine can think can
+Test your AI to see if your Machine can think on

 ### Components